roman-milk/roman-milk.github.io/a-babysitter-gets-control.md

  Lori watched the girl get dressed and quietly leave for home.
 She rolled over and stared straight up at the blank ceiling.
 "Oh my, what have I done?
 What have I done?"

- ***

  With the couple needing a babysitter once a week and sometimes twice, Pam was in seventh heaven while working to make the gorgeous mother her submissive slave.
 After the first illicit encounter, it was impossible for Lori to refuse any request from her babysitter.
 Pam was delighted with her progress of making Lori a devoted slave, but there was more to her devious scheming.
 She decided it was time.

  Pam recalled her brother's fantasy and it became her ultimate goal.
 She was going to get complete control over Lori and then offer her lover to Paul.
 Pam's plan was simple.
 First she was going to turn the mother into a submissive slave so Lori couldn't refuse any demand.
-Each successive babysitting session was eventful and Pam used them to submit Lori to bondage and even some light S&M. Report_Story #2
+Each successive babysitting session was eventful and Pam used them to submit Lori to bondage and even some light S&M.

+===

- ****** A Babysitter Gets Control ****** bydawn1958© Lori was extremely reluctant to try bondage yet eventually she agreed.
+Lori was extremely reluctant to try bondage yet eventually she agreed.
 Being tied up and bound to the bed was scary, but Pam made sure she didn't use any radical force or extreme sexual measures.
 When Pam introduced pussy spanking, it turned into one of the hottest and most satisfying encounters, as Lori creamed prematurely and so fast the climax was unbelievable.

  It happened on a Friday night when Brad was away and Pam was free to stay all night.
 They had already tried bondage on each other and Pam decided to ramp it up a little.
 Once Lori was handcuffed and tied to the four corners of the bed, she whispered in Lori's ear.
 "Lori, my love, you've been a very bad girl," Pam said.
 "You need to be punished."